Outer Hebrides: Norse control

 The Hebrides were now part of Kingdom of the Isles, whose rulers were themselves vassals of the Kings of Norway.
 The Kingdom had two parts: the Suðr-eyjar or South Isles encompassing the Hebrides and the Isle of Man; and the Norðr-eyjar or North Isles of Orkney and Shetland.
 This situation lasted until the partitioning of the Western Isles in 1156, at which time the Outer Hebrides remained under Norwegian control while the Inner Hebrides broke out under Somerled, the Norse-Celtic kinsman of the Manx royal house.

+While the Norse settlers appear to have continued many of the livestock management practices of the late Pictish period, there is archaeological evidence in Uist of a shift from dairying to beef production at some locations.
+Evidence from Bornais, Cille Pheadar and Udal suggests a shift in the management of sheep from lamb and mutton to ewes' milk and wool production.
+Browsing by goats, which were introduced during the tenth century, probably put additional pressure on relict woodland, leading to increased reliance on heather and peat for fuel.

 Following the ill-fated 1263 expedition of Haakon IV of Norway, the Outer Hebrides along with the Isle of Man, were yielded to the Kingdom of Scotland a result of the 1266 Treaty of Perth.
 Although their contribution to the islands can still be found in personal and placenames, the archaeological record of the Norse period is very limited.
 The best known find from this time is the Lewis chessmen, which date from the mid 12th century.